 The entire team is acutely aware of the trust you have placed in us to manage your capital and we greatly appreciate your ongoing support.

 NAOS Asset Management Limited

 NAOS Asset Management is a specialist fund manager providing concentrated exposure to quality public and private emerging companies.

 NAOS takes a concentrated, long-term approach to investing and aims to work collaboratively with businesses rather than being a passive shareholder.
 NAOS seeks to invest in businesses with established moats and significant exposure to structural industry tailwinds, which are run by proven, aligned and transparent management teams that have a clear understanding of how to compound capital.

 We look to build large investments in businesses and from time to time will seek board representation or look to appoint highly regarded independent directors.
 Importantly, NAOS, its Directors and staff are significant shareholders in the NAOS LICs, ensuring strong alignment with all shareholders.

 NAOS is B Corp Certified.
-As a B Corp in the financial services industry, we are counted among businesses that are leading a global movement for an inclusive, equitable and a regenerative economy.
+As a B Corp in the financial services industry, we are counted among businesses that are leading a global movement for an inclusive, equitable and regenerative economy.